Important information about Foundations (Acklam Road)

 As a provider of specialist clinical care, we are dedicated to helping you find your place within the community.
-In addition to our GP service, we have a specialist service that can provide support if you want to get over a drug or alcohol issue, have found yourself homeless or you are an asylum seeker.
+In addition to our GP service, we have a specialist service that can provide support if you want to get over a drug or alcohol issue, or have found yourself homeless.
 We are truly passionate about helping anyone feel more a part of their community and improve their lives.

 We provide specialist support including: